Forgot password

 • Unique Feature: Apiary — Spawns honeycombs to produce honey.

 • Unique Feature: Fish Hatchery — Allows you to breed different kinds of fish as part of the Fishing minigame to create a viable source of food for cooking.
-This feature is especially useful if you like to have Survival Mode enabled.
+This feature is handy if you like to have Survival Mode enabled.

 Creation Club Houses in Skyrim

 The Skyrim Anniversary Edition introduced more new houses with the inclusion of Creation Content.
-These are often claimed after completing a new quest and come with a variety of upgrades and features.
-There are nine available, and I list them below.
+These are often claimed after completing a new quest and come with various upgrades and features.
+There are nine available.

 Goldenhills Plantation (Farming Creation)